jsdealy/latin/miscellae/guideToLatinConversation.md

 tuam excusationem.

-I will let your father DefSram nomen tuum know of your laziness. ad patrem de prigri- tia.
+I will let your father DefSram nomen tuum know of your laziness. ad patrem de prigritia.

 18.